maurya-sachin/Frontend-Master-Prep-Series/02-typescript/README.md

 # TypeScript Interview Preparation

-> **90+ questions covering TypeScript fundamentals, advanced types, generics, and TypeScript with React/Next.js**
+> **22 Q&A covering TypeScript fundamentals, advanced types, generics, and TypeScript with React/Next.js**

 Master TypeScript from basics to advanced patterns.
 Essential for modern frontend development.